GiedriusCeinorius/RESTful-web-service-for-payments-processing/README.md

 ## Running tests

-Note: Note than 3 payment (with id's: 1, 2, 3) are already in the system and you can query them, payment with id - 3 is canceled:
+Note: Note that 3 payments (with id's: 1, 2, 3) are already in the system and you can query them, payment with id - 3 is canceled:

 **1. To create payment TYPE1 (amount (only applicable for EUR), currency, debtor_iban, creditor_iban, details are required):**